hyenial/hyenial/README.md

 ### 💻 What I’m Working On

 - 🚀 Developing process mining apps with Celonis
-- ⚙️ Automating workflows and processes using RPA
+- ⚙️ Automating workflows and processes using RPA and Python
 - ☁️ Enhancing cloud skills with AWS (Cloud Practitioner & Developer tracks)
-- 🛠️ Learning `Java Spring Boot` and microservices
+- 🛠️ Doing personal projects in  `Java Spring Boot` and microservices

 ---